 Jake Boss Jr. was appointed the 16th head coach in Michigan State baseball history on July 1, 2008, and has quickly become one of the most successful coaches in the program’s 130-year history.

-In just five seasons, Boss has compiled a 313-235 (.571) record.
+In 10 seasons at MSU, Boss has compiled a 313-235 (.571) record.
 His 313 wins are the most over a 10-year span in program history.
 Five of the 10 winningest seasons in MSU history have come under Boss’ direction.
-He has guided the Spartans to four straight 30-win seasons in seven of the last nine years, as well as the Big Ten regular-season championship in 2011, and the NCAA Tournament in 2012.
+He has guided the Spartans to 30-win seasons in seven of the last nine years, as well as the Big Ten regular-season championship in 2011 and the NCAA Tournament in 2012.

 In 2012, the Spartans won 37 games, third most in school history, and earned an at-large bid to the NCAA Regionals for the first time since 1979.
 Five Spartans garnered All-Big Ten recognition, including first-team outfielder Jordan Keur.

-Following MSU's successful season, four Spartans were selected in the 2012 Major League Baseball First-Year Player Draft, including third baseman Torsten Boss, who was MSU's highest draft pick (eighth round, Baltimore Orioles) in 10 years.
-Second baseman Ryan Jones (13th round, San Francisco Giants), right-handed pitcher Tony Bucciferro (14th round, Chicago White Sox) and closer Tony Wieber (33rd round, San Diego Padres) were also chosen in the draft.
+Following MSU's successful season, four Spartans were selected in the 2012 Major League Baseball First-Year Player Draft, including Torsten Boss, (eighth round, Baltimore), Ryan Jones (13th round, San Francisco), Tony Bucciferro (14th round, Chicago White Sox) and Tony Wieber (33rd round, San Diego).

 The 2011 Spartans reached the Big Ten Championship Game for the first time since 1992 and finished the season at 36-21, tying for the fourth-most wins in program history.
 Michigan State went 15-9 during Big Ten play and tied with Illinois for the regular-season title, MSU's first since 1979.
 Boss was named the 2011 Big Ten Coach of the Year, becoming just the second Spartan coach to earn the award.